 When it comes to the frequency of sending your newsletters, stats have shown that those who send newsletters twice per week, and at least once a month tend to be the most successful.

 This way, audiences are engaged and reminded of your brand, but they aren’t being overwhelmed with newsletters from you every single week.

 Make sure you have a solid welcome email setup for your newsletter.
-This way, when people sign onto your community newsletter, they are welcomed and given an outline of what they can expect from your future emails.
+This way, when people sign up for your community newsletter, they are welcomed and given an outline of what they can expect from your future emails.

-When writing your welcome email, be sure to personalize your message, make it friendly and welcoming, and write about what they can expect from your newsletter.
-Be sure to also include any specific details or steps they need to follow in order to get the most out of your newsletter experience.
+When crafting your welcome email, personalize the message, make it friendly, and outline what readers can expect from your newsletter.
+Include specific details or steps for them to maximize their experience.